fluxninja/aperture/docs/content/reference/fluxninja.md

 :::note

 For connecting to the Aperture Cloud-based controller, the `endpoint` must be a `grpc/http2` address.
-We are still working on supporting the `https` fallback option.
+Support for `https` fallback option is in the works.

 :::